Northbound · Group Coaching

 Stronger academic positioning

 Students in honors tracks, competitive programs, or preparing for selective high schools need more than correct answers.
 They need to explain their reasoning, defend an approach, and adapt when a method fails.
 Polaris develops exactly that.
+Students who complete a cohort are better positioned for honors placements, selective high school admissions, and competitive STEM programs.

 Weekly post-session parent recap